-(3) Emergency caretaker.
-"Emergency caretaker" is a service provided by a person placed within a child's own home to act as a temporary caretaker if the child's own caretaker is unable or unwilling to fulfill the responsibility.
+(3) Emergency caretaker services.
+"Emergency caretaker services" are services provided by a person placed within a child's own home to act as a temporary caretaker if the child's own caretaker is unable or unwilling to fulfill the responsibility.

 (4) Employment and training services.
 "Employment and training services" are services designed to assist individuals in obtaining paid employment.
 Such services include, are not limited to, the use of social, psychological, and vocational diagnostic assessment, training, and placement.

 (5) Environmental management services.
 "Environmental management services" are services offered to the child and his or her family or caretaker to improve physical living conditions and provide emergency funds.
-Such services may be provided, arranged, or ensured and include, but are not be limited to, housing repair, housing location, exterminating rodents or insects, lead abatement or making available financial assistance for outstanding utility bills.
+Such services may be provided, arranged, or ensured and include, but are not limited to, housing repair, housing location, exterminating rodents or insects, lead abatement or making available financial assistance for outstanding utility bills.

 (6) Parent aide services.
 "Parent aide services" are supportive services provided by a person assigned to families as a role model, and providing family support for a portion of the twenty-four-hour day.

 (7) Parent education services.
 "Parent education services" is a teaching process to assist a parent, guardian, or custodian in developing the basic skills necessary to provide adequate care and support to a child in his or her own home.

 (8) Day treatment services.
-"Day treatment services" are services provided for a portion of the day for a child living at home or in substitute care, who is at risk, or is or has been abused or neglected, and who manifests emotional, psychological, behavioral, or social problems which cannot be resolved in nonspecialized educational or developmental settings, or in specialized settings such as learning behavioral disabilities classes.
+"Day treatment services" are services provided for a portion of the day for a child living at home or in substitute care, who is at risk, or is or has been abused or neglected, and manifests emotional, psychological, behavioral, or social problems which cannot be resolved in nonspecialized educational or developmental settings, or in specialized settings such as learning behavioral disabilities classes.

 (9) Volunteer services.
 "Volunteer services" are services performed by a person of his or her own free will and without monetary gain or compensation.

 (N) The PCSA may consider contacting the county department of job and family services (CDJFS) to determine if any services or assistance can be provided to families coming to its attention including but not limited to prevention, retention or contingency (PRC) services.